EPCCed/eidf-docs/docs/services/s3/getting-started.md

 Multiple files can be both uploaded to and downloaded from an S3 bucket.

 Create CSV files of universities in Aberdeen, `data/aberdeen.csv`, and Glasgow, `data/glasgow.csv`.
-This can be done programatically as follows:
+This can be done programmatically as follows:

 ```bash
 cat << EOF > data/aberdeen.csv